GlennGoddard/Lights/README.md

 4/8/2020 1505
 Added pause between MQTT Publish Topics due to loss of topics on some brokers

+5/12/2020 1540
+Fixed an MQTT issue with 'Holiday' during daylight hours

 ## Things to Add / Contemplate

 Change MQTT to add the last time each function was run - Maybe.